BLOG-MENU

 Fun fact: The tradition of dyeing Easter eggs may actually trace back to Lent.
 Even though people weren’t eating eggs during this time, hens continued to lay them.
 To preserve them until Easter, the eggs were hard-boiled.
 To distinguish them from fresh eggs later, they were dyed in different colors—at least, that’s what some experts believe!

-Scan & Play QR-Code Minion Fighters: Epic Monsters
+Scan & Play QR-Code My Little Farmies Mobile

 Discover all games